lucacrippa88/watson-assistant-php/README.md

 You can also use your own graphic framework.

-## Disclaimer

-This is not an official asset.
-It has been created by me and it's not intended for professional use.
-However, it follows all guidelines you can find in https://console.bluemix.net/docs/services/conversation/ and in https://www.ibm.com/watson/developercloud/assistant/api/v1/.
-For Watson Services SLAs, please have a look here: https://www-03.ibm.com/software/sla/sladb.nsf/sla/bm-0038-09.

 ## Outcome

 Here some screenshots of the outcome, in both desktop and mobile screens.